cartheur/hp5480a/README.md

 Regarding the rear-panel connectors, I had a bunch of the correct male pins for those connectors but not the base & shroud.
 There were some on ebay but 50$+ (at that time).
 A possibility was using short stubs of common #14 solid copper wire. #14 is slightly larger diameter than the proper pins but will fit.
 The downside was sharp edges of cut #14 might scratch the gold plating in the female pins and whether the larger diameter is unduly bending the spring metal in the F pins.

+The specific details of how this circuit is connected and the meaning of the nomenclature is noted [here](/controller/schematic/README.md).

 ### Organization of this repository

 Inside are the following: